mohibrehman11/Wishpool/README.md

 If you have any questions or concerns regarding this privacy policy or our handling of your personal data, please contact us at:

+**Disclaimer:**
+This app is an independent preparation tool for the UK Driving Theory Test.
+It is not affiliated with or endorsed by the Driver and Vehicle Standards Agency (DVSA) or any UK government agency.
+All practice questions are based on publicly available DVSA materials.

 - **Email**: wishpool.arcade@gmail.com